apify/apify-docs/sources/academy/platform/get_most_of_actors/seo_and_promotion.md

 - Participate in technical communities authentically
 - Focus on solving problems while naturally introducing your Actor

-Remember to maintain a helpful presence in communities, solving problems while appropriately refencing your Actor as a solution when relevant.
+Remember to maintain a helpful presence in communities, solving problems while appropriately referencing your Actor as a solution when relevant.

 ## Next up {#next}